 - takeoff and landing approvals.

-v Overflight authorisation for operating in the area of the Danube Delta Biosphere Reserve
+v Overflight authorisation for operating in the area of the Danube Delta

 According to the stipulations of Law No. 82/1993 on the establishment of the Danube Delta Biosphere Reserve, as subsequently amended and supplemented, air operators intending to conduct flights in the airspace of the Danube Delta Biosphere must request the Danube Delta Biosphere Reserve Administration to issue an overflight permit.

 In Romania, voluntary reporting is regulated by the Romanian Civil Aeronautical Regulation on Civil Aviation Event Reporting (RACR–REAC) of 20 July 2016 approved by Government Order No. 600/2016.
-The RACR–REAC is ensuring the national application of the relevant provisions of Regulation (EU) No. 376/2014 on the reporting, analysis and follow-up of occurrences in civil aviation.
+The RACR–REAC ensures the national application of the relevant provisions of Regulation (EU) No. 376/2014 on the reporting, analysis and follow-up of occurrences in civil aviation.

 The reporting system is managed by the Civil Aviation Safety Investigation and Analysis Center (CIAS).
-All persons are encouraged to report voluntarily any event or information perceived as a real or potential threat to aviation safety, to the internal function or structure of their organisation or directly to the CIAS.
+All persons are encouraged to report voluntarily any event or information perceived as a real or potential threat to aviation safety, either to the internal function or structure of their organisation or directly to the CIAS.

 The voluntary reporting system set up by the CIAS at the national level includes the possibility of reporting online on the CIAS website or by downloading the reporting forms from the website and submitting them using alternative means (fax, email, etc.).

-The person who voluntarily reports a civil aviation event also has the possibility to send the report in a sealed envelope marked as confidential.
+A person who voluntarily reports a civil aviation event also has the possibility to send the report in a sealed envelope marked as confidential.
 Subsequently, in order to determine the treatment of the event, the CIAS reserves the right to contact the person who reported it.
 The original report is recorded in the database and classified as 'Confidential, without Reporters Identification Data'.

 The year in review